secureblue/secureblue/README.md

 The following are not in scope for this project:
 - Anything related to increasing "privacy", especially when at odds with improving security
-- Anything related to "degoogling"
+- Anything related to "degoogling" chromium.
+For example, we will not be replacing chromium with Brave or ungoogled-chromium.

 ## What